UAE: Air Arabia launches massive sale; 500,000 seats for as low as Dh129

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-The ticket sale extends to nonstop flights originating from Mumbai, Delhi, Ahmedabad, Jaipur, Nagpur, Kolkata, Goa, Bengaluru, Hyderabad, Chennai, Thiruvananthapuram, Kochi, Coimbatore, and Kozhikode to Sharjah, Abu Dhabi, and Ras Al Khaimah in the UAE.
+The ticket sale extends to nonstop flights to Mumbai, Delhi, Ahmedabad, Jaipur, Nagpur, Kolkata, Goa, Bengaluru, Hyderabad, Chennai, Thiruvananthapuram, Kochi, Coimbatore, and Kozhikode.

 Operating approximately 200 routes from its five strategic hubs in the UAE, Morocco, and Egypt, Air Arabia continues solidifying its position as a leading player in the aviation industry.